Strain Problems got you in a Twist? Try StrainRelief: A Quantum-Accurate Tool for Ligand Strain Calculations: Methods

 MACE is a high order equivariant messaging passing architecture that scales well up to 4 body interactions.
 For our model, we used the same hyperparameters as in MACE-OFF23 (S)\cite{maceoff}: chemical channels = 96, max L = 0, correlation = 3, cutoff radius = 4.5 Å. Although larger MACE models tend to be more accurate, they also perform inference more slowly.
 As our intended purpose for our tool is high throughput screening we opted for a smaller model.

-The MACE model was trained using the mace repository\cite{mace_repo} over 1500 epochs.
-Following the recommendations in the MACE-OFF23 paper, training was initially weighted towards forces with a learning rate of 0.01 and then switched to weighting towards energies for the final 20\% of training epochs\cite{maceoff} with a decreased learning rate of 0.00025.
+Models were trained using PyTorch and the training scripts in the mace repository\cite{mace_repo} with identical hyperparameters to those reported for MACE-OFF23(S)\cite{maceoff}.
+The model was trained for 190 epochs, with a loss function combining a linear combination of energy and force predictions.
+Following the recommendations in the MACE-OFF23 paper, training was initially weighted towards forces with a learning rate of 0.01.
+It is then switched to weighting towards energies for the final 35 training epochs\cite{maceoff} and stochastic weight averaging (SWA) was used with a decreased learning rate of 0.00025.
 The Adam optimiser with Amsgrad was used and the exponential moving average of the weights was taken in each training step.
+The exact hyperparameters used are available in the StrainRelief GitHub repository (\url{examples/mace_training_script.sh}).